 - Organisations within the scope of the Secondary Use Act in their role as controllers have a statutory obligation to draw up data descriptions on the information content in their information resources in accordance with the Findata Regulation.
 This is important so that those who need data can assess the suitability of the data for secondary use.

-- We provide free tools for controllers: Data editor, with which data descriptions can be drawn up and a Data catalogue where data descriptions can be published.
+- We provide free tools for controllers: Data Resources Editor, with which data descriptions can be drawn up and a Data Resource Catalogue where data descriptions can be published.

 - In addition, we help controllers in creating data descriptions by providing training on the use of the aforementioned tools.